The value of having a mentor or teacher when learning the ocarina

 There is an idea that has become pervasive recently that the ocarina is 'easy to play' and that you don't need guidance to learn to play it.
 But this is not entirely correct.

-Learning alone, it is difficult to know how well you are doing.
-Books or video tutorials cannot give feedback, and the lack of external feedback means that mistakes can go unnoticed for months, if not years.
+Learning alone, it is difficult to know how well you are doing as books or video tutorials cannot provide feedback:

 - It is extremely easy to develop bad habits when you are new to an instrument, as there are so many things to learn.

-- Technique errors can cause hand pain, or make playing much more difficult than it should be, and can be fixed in a few minutes with guidance.
+- Technique errors can cause hand pain, or make playing much more difficult than it should be.

-- You may know that your playing style could be better, but not know how to develop it.
+- You may know that your playing style could be better, but not know what you need to do to develop it.

 The difference between mentors and teachers